Unresolved sideband photon recoil spectroscopy of molecular ions: Simulations of unresolved photon recoil spectra

 \subsubsection{Basis for the numerical simulation}

 The basis for the simulations is essentially the same as in Sec. \ref{simBasis}.
-However, based on Eq. (\ref{scalingFactor}), which represents the relative coupling strengths of the various sidebands, we have found that, in this case, it suffices to take into account sidebands up to $s_{ip,max}= \pm3$ and $s_{op,max}=\pm3$.
-Because the mass ratios of the \Ca - \Mg and \Ca - \MgH systems are almost the same, we do not expect the mode coupling and thereby the heating rates from imperfect trapping conditions to be significantly different \cite{Morigi2001}.
+However, based on Eq. (\ref{scalingFactor}), which represents the relative coupling strengths of the various sidebands, we have found that, in this case, it suffices to only take into account sidebands up to $s_{ip,max}= \pm1$ and $s_{op,max}=\pm1$.
+Because the mass ratios of the \Ca - \Mg and \Ca - \MgH systems are almost the same, we do not expect the mode coupling and thereby the trap-induced heating rates to be significantly different \cite{Morigi2001}.
 We thus use the same values of $R_{H,ip}=\SI{14(1)}{\per\second}$ and $R_{H,op}=\SI{1.7(3)}{\per\second}$, when modeling the \Ca - \MgH system.